aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/index.md

 ---
 layout: default
-title: Testdroid Cloud User Manual
+title: Bitbar Testing User Manual
 ---

-Testdroid Cloud provides a practical, reliable, and easy-to-access platform for mobile app testing using real devices and enabling various test automation frameworks, manual testing capabilities and API access for specific testing needs.
+Bitbar Testing provides a practical, reliable, and easy-to-access platform for mobile app testing using real devices and enabling various test automation frameworks, manual testing capabilities and API access for specific testing needs.

-This section provides an overview of what views are available in Testdroid Cloud for the end user and how to use them for creating new test projects and reviewing test results.
+This section provides an overview of what views are available in Bitbar Testing for the end user and how to use them for creating new test projects and reviewing test results.

-All Testdroid products use the same terminology when it comes to testing, assets, test types, runs, projects and so on:
+All Bitbar Testing products use the same terminology when it comes to testing, assets, test types, runs, projects and so on:

 **Project** - This is a project workspace that contains test runs,